 The Compensation Committee reviews all elements of compensation for the Chief Executive Officer based upon consideration of his contribution to the development and operating performance of the Company and competitive pay practices.
 The Committee develops and recommends pay changes for the Chief Executive Officer to the full Board of Directors for their approval.
-The Committee considers the recommendations of the Chief Executive Officer in establishing compensation for all other Named Executive Officers.
-Throughout the process, the Committee also considers input from our independent compensation consultant.
+The Committee considers the recommendations of the Chief Executive Officer in establishing compensation for all other NEOs.
+Throughout the process, the Committee also considers input from our independent compensation consultant as it deems necessary and advisable.